iTerm2 is a terminal emulator for Mac OS X that does amazing things.

 • Show Alert: Shows an alert box with user-defined text.

-Various actions (Run Command, Run Coprocess, Send Growl Alert, Send Text, and Show Alert) require additional information.
+Various actions (Run Command, Run Coprocess, Post Notification, Send Text, and Show Alert) require additional information.
 This is specified in the "Parameters" field.
-Some special values are allowed here:
+When the paramter is a text field with freeform entry, some special values are defined.
+The interpretation of the parameter depends on whether Use interpolated strings for parameters (at the bottom of the Triggers window) is enabled.

 \0 The entire value matched by the regular expression.